metalyx/react-js-tic-tac-toe/README.md

 ### FUNCTIONS AVAILABLE

-✔️ You can put crosses and circles in the fields
+✔️ You can put crosses and circles in the fields <br />
-✔️ App calculates result of the game
+✔️ App calculates result of the game <br />
-✔️ Switching between cross-player and circle-player happens in every step
+✔️ Switching between cross-player and circle-player happens in every step <br />

 ### TOOLS USED